 - a) The Local Government Pension Scheme administered locally by Cyngor Gwynedd.
 This is a funded defined benefit scheme based on final salary for service up to 31 March 2014 and based on a career average salary from 1 April 2014.
 The Joint Committee and the employees pay contributions into the fund, calculated at a level intended to balance the pensions liabilities with investment assets.
-GwE's proportion of the total contributions to the Gwynedd Pension Fund in 2022/23 was 1.3% (1.5% in 2021/22). - b) Arrangements for the award of discretionary post-retirement benefits upon early retirement.
+GwE's proportion of the total contributions to the Gwynedd Pension Fund in 2023/24 was 1.3% (1.3% in 2022/23). - b) Arrangements for the award of discretionary post-retirement benefits upon early retirement.
 This is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
 However, there are no investment assets built up to meet these pension liabilities, and cash has to be generated to meet actual pensions payments as they eventually fall due.

 The Gwynedd Pension Fund is operated under the regulatory framework for the Local Government Pension Scheme and the governance of the scheme is the responsibility of the Pensions Committee of Cyngor Gwynedd.
 Policy is determined in accordance with the Local Government Pensions Scheme Regulations.
-In the past the investment managers of the fund have been appointed by the Gwynedd Pension Fund Committee.
-As the investments are transferred to the Wales Pension Partnership (WPP) the managers will be appointed by the partnership.